-- 1/2 teaspoon of pumpkin pie or apple pie spice
+- 1/2 teaspoon pumpkin pie or apple pie spice

-- In a food processor, grind oats, flax meal, and walnuts until a fine powder forms and the walnuts are mostly small pieces.
+- In a food processor, grind oats, flaxseed, and walnuts until a fine powder forms and the walnuts are mostly small pieces.

 - Add pumpkin, vanilla, a pinch of salt, maple syrup or honey, cinnamon, and the spices.
 Blend until well combined.

 - Let sit for a minute while the oats to thicken the batter, then blend again for a few seconds.
 The batter will be sticky, but you should be able to take a spoonful and roll it into a ball.
 Add more oats if too thin and process until well combined.